ShulPaani/Shul-MK1/docs/day2-full-assembly.md

 # Day 2 — Full Assembly of Shul MK-1

 ## Overview
 Today marked a major milestone — the **Shul MK-1 6 DOF robotic arm** was fully assembled for the first time.
-After weeks of CAD design in Fusion 360 and 3D printing in PET, all components came together into a working physical structure.
+After weeks of CAD design in Fusion 360 and 3D printing in PETG, all components came together into a working physical structure.

 ---